Coastal road massacre: Attack

+Landing and initial attack

 On 9 March 1978, 13 Palestinian fedayeen, including 18-year-old female Dalal Mughrabi, left Lebanon on a boat headed for the Israeli coast.
 They were equipped with Kalashnikov rifles, rocket-propelled grenades, light mortars and high explosives.
 On 11 March, they transferred to two Zodiac boats and headed towards the shore.
 One of the Zodiacs capsized in the rough weather, and two of the militants drowned, but the surviving 11 carried on with their mission.

-Landing

-The eleven survivors landed on a beach near the kibbutz Ma'agan Michael, north of Tel Aviv.
+The eleven survivors landed on a beach near the kibbutz Ma'agan Michael, located between Haifa and Hadera, north of Tel Aviv.
 Due to stormy weather they had lost their bearings and believed they had landed in Cyprus.
 They met American photographer Gail Rubin, who was taking nature photographs on the beach and asked her where they were, and were relieved when she told them they were in Israel.
-They then killed her.
+Then they killed her.
 Both surviving attackers said that Mughrabi shot Rubin, who was a niece of United States Senator Abraham A. Ribicoff.